PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No. I have no money, but I have courage."

 "Courage?" he said, as he looked off into a hopeless middle distance.
 "They won't take courage.
 I owe them money.
 Do you have money?
 Can you get money?
 I meant to get money at dice.
-But..." and here the pitful sobbing took over once again.
+But..." and here the pitiful sobbing took over once again.

 "I can rescue her!
 If you would but tell me where they have taken her."